Efficient Generative Prediction for EHR Foundation Models: The SCOPE and REACH Estimators: Description of SCOPE and REACH

 \subsection{Sum of Conditional Outcome Probability Estimates (SCOPE)}

 The Sum of Conditional Outcome Probability Estimates method, referred to as $\mathcal{S}$ in equations, begins with the same process as the Monte Carlo method: our model generates a pool of potential future timelines.
-However, where the above method fails to use any information about the next token distribution at each step, this method computes an unbiased estimate by taking a sum of the probabilities that the next token is the outcome of interest token.
+However, where the above method only uses the next token distribution to sample, this method incorporates additional information from this distribution by taking a sum of the probabilities that the next token is the outcome of interest token to compute an unbiased estimator.
 This sum terminates at either the end of the timeline or when the outcome of interest token is selected as the next token.
-Just by saving the next token distribution, an often negligible memory cost, this estimator can be computed using the same pool of reusable sampled timelines as the Monte Carlo method.
+By saving the next token probabilities of all relevant outcomes, an often negligible memory cost, this estimator can be computed using the same pool of reusable sampled timelines as the Monte Carlo method.

-Since each sub-estimator is a sum of next token probabilities, the potential values of the overall estimator are much more continuous than those of the Monte Carlo estimator.
+Since each sub-estimator is a sum of next token probabilities, the estimator produces probabilities with much higher resolution than those of the Monte Carlo estimator.
 However, since the values for this estimator are a sum of raw probabilities, there are situations where the estimator can produce a value above $1$.
 In situations where this is more probable, the variance of this estimator can exceed the variance of the MC method.
 Additionally, this introduces the following double bind.
 If SCOPE predictions are not clipped to fall in the $[0,1]$ range, they are not valid probability estimates.
 However, if they are clipped to this range, SCOPE is no longer guaranteed to be an unbiased estimator.
-Despite these concerning potential limitations, in both empirical tasks using real world data with $43,047$ patients with $100$ timelines each, not one timeline provided a SCOPE sub-estimator that exceeded $1.0$.